TagYurIt/berry-rose-pine-dots/README.md

-Install the rose-pine-gtk-theme-full from the aur
+Install the rose-pine-gtk-theme-full for dunst